-- making a cash payment to Critical Elements of \$25,000 within a delay of five days following the execution of the Agreement (non-refundable) (condition fulfilled); - making a cash payment to Critical Elements of \$25,000 within a delay of five days following the receipt of the required approvals from the Exchange (condition fulfilled); - issuing to Critical Elements 5,000,000 common shares immediately following the receipt of the required approvals from the Exchange (condition fulfilled); and - incurring or funding Exploration Expenditures aggregating not less than \$1,300,000 on the Bourier Property, of which an amount of \$550,000 must be incurred or funded before December 31, 2021 and an amount of \$750,000 before December 31, 2022.
+- making a cash payment to Critical Elements of \$25,000 within a delay of five days following the execution of the Agreement (non-refundable) (condition fulfilled); - making a cash payment to Critical Elements of \$25,000 within a delay of five days following the receipt of the required approvals from the Exchange (condition fulfilled); - issuing to Critical Elements 5,000,000 common shares immediately following the receipt of the required approvals from the Exchange (condition fulfilled); and - incurring or funding Exploration Expenditures aggregating not less than \$1,300,000 (\$298,228 already been incurred) on the Bourier Property before December 31, 2022.
+As stipulated in the amended option agreement entered between the Company and Lomiko, see press release dated January 25, 2022 for more details.